 A Participating Group or one of its congregations, schools or other bodies that is billed by the Plan and responsible for paying monthly contributions.
-Also sometimes called a "List Bill."
+Also sometimes called a "List Bill," or, in My Admin Portal (MAP), a "Billing Account."

 Biologic